 Minimizes Pressure Ulcers

-This indicates the percent of residents that have had a pressure ulcer.
-Pressure ulcers are considered by many in the nursing home industry to be a barometer of the quality of nursing care at a nursing home.
-Pressure ulcers, also known as bed sores, are routinely the result of patients not being moved frequently enough.
+This indicates the percentage of residents that have had a pressure ulcer.
+Pressure ulcers are considered by many experts to be a measure of the quality of nursing care at a nursing home.
+Pressure ulcers, also referred to as bed sores, are routinely the result of patients not being moved frequently enough.

 Minimizes Serious Falls